ISAs

 Up to £85,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or fixed interest investments which are less secure.

-The views expressed here should not be taken as a recommendation, advice or forecast.
+The views expressed in this article should not be taken as a recommendation, advice or forecast.